brendanlandis/cut-it/README.md

 ### chop
 The first filter in the "pedal chain", and the bottom-most group of controls.
 There are a couple concepts behind this filter:

-1. In its default state, Chop will record and play back a single sample at a time.
+1. In its default state, Chop revolves around the recording and playback of a single sample at a time.
 The knobs can be used to mangle the playback of the sample in some fun ways.
+Pressing D#4 engages sample mode, which acts as a kind of loop pedal, using whichever sample was played or recorded last.
+If there are no samples recorded, it will start recording one for the length specified by knob2 ("grain size").
+Once the sample is recorded, sample mode will engage.
-2. However, Chop has
+2. Chop is also equipped with Chop mode, which, when engaged, will start randomly shuffling between the live sound going into the Organelle, and up to four recorded samples.
+If no recorded samples are present, it'll start recording samples one at a time, for the length specified by knob2 ("grain size").
+Once each sample is recorded, chop mode will engage.

 #### knobs